Shahada

 The Shahada declares belief in the oneness (tawhid) of God and the acceptance of Muhammad as God's messenger.
-Some Shias also include a statement of belief in the wilayat of Ali.
+Some Shia Muslims also include a statement of belief in the wilayat of Ali, but they do not consider it as an obligatory part for converting to Islam.
 A single honest recitation of the Shahada is all that is required for a person to become a Muslim according to most traditional schools.